Honda XL125V Varadero

-The Honda XL125V Varadero is a dual-sport motorcycle with a 125 cc four stroke V-twin engine, produced by Honda from 2001 to 2015.
+The XL125V Varadero is a dual-sport motorcycle with a 125 cc four stroke V-twin engine, produced in two generations by Honda from 2001 to 2015.

 Model history

 2001–2007

 The first generation of the Varadero 125 was released in the UK in 2001 aimed at the beginner rider market.
 Honda began working on a larger 125 motorcycle after the 15 metric horsepower restriction on all 125 cc motorcycles, with a marketing study suggesting that riders involved in this market were attracted by the idea of what Honda called a dual-sport motorcycle, which benefited from a protective nose fairing.

 Borrowing design cues from the existing XL1000V Varadero, Honda set about developing a bike that offered substantially bigger proportions than most 125 cc motorcycles, with a seat height of 802 mm, ensuring that the rider would gain not only a commanding road view but also ensure the motorcycle was capable of offering genuine pillion access.
 The XL125V had a fuel capacity of 17.5 L, which included a 2-litre reserve – larger than most other 125 cc motorcycles.